gawmanarnar/go-template-asset-pipeline/README.md

 Getting Started
 --------
-All yarn commands can be replaced with npm if you prefer.
+All yarn commands can be replaced with npm if you prefer

 **Install dependencies**
 ```bash